pnkmtt/Vagrant_Ansible_Class/README.md

 ```

-<p>To have ansible install apache and mariadb run this command 'ansible-playbook -i hosts playbook.yml --sudo'</p>
+<p>To have ansible install apache and mariadb run this command 'ansible-playbook -i hosts playbook.yml --sudo' you will have to accept the ssh key on first access.</p>

 <p>Pay attention to the output and you will see each step being taken to confiugre the applications, insert data, and allow apache to access mariadb.</p>

 <p>Once the playbook is complete in your local browser put in the url http://localhost:8888/db.php.
 The response comes from the backend mariadb</p>

+<p>If you run the playbook again you will notice that ansible checks all the configurations for changes, but will take no action normally</p>

 <h1>Clean up your Vagrant install</h1>